 La Costeña Airlines operate flights to Ometepe from Managua and San Carlos on Thursday and Sunday.
-Expect ~$50 USD for a one way ticket.
+Expect ~USD $50 for a one way ticket.

 Ometepe has many accommodation options with a lot more high end options starting to emerge.
-We stayed at The Santa Cruz Hotel which is pretty indicative of the hotel options on the island.
-For $20 USD/night we had a basic but comfortable double room with ensuite and a spectacular view of Volcán Concepción.
+We stayed at The Eco Lodge El Porvenir in Santa Cruz which is pretty indicative of the hotel options on the island.
+For USD $20/night we had a basic but comfortable double room with ensuite and a spectacular view of Volcán Concepción.

 They had a great restaurant and bar serving excellent meals at very reasonable prices.
 The staff were very friendly and helpful.
 They arranged tours, cars, bike hire and taxis for us with absolute ease and professionalism.

 We received some of the best service on Ometepe, especially at Santa Cruz Hotel.
 As with most regional areas of Nicaragua, don’t expect to find hot showers.